Symptoms of High Blood Pressure

 How to Prevent High Blood Pressure

 Prevention is often easier than treatment.
-Here’s how to keep your blood pressure in a healthy range:
+Here’s how to keep your blood pressure in a healthy range:- Eat a balanced, low-sodium diet

 - Stay active with regular exercise